benhubsch/Directory-Search/README.md

-# README Boilerplate
+# File-Finder

-A template of README best practices to make your README simple to understand and easy to use.
+A command-line program that removes the hassle of finding and opening files and directories.

 ## Table of Contents